Drug And Alcohol Addiction In Atlanta, Georgia

-Many people in Atlanta suffer from opioid abuse and addiction.
-7.8 million opioids were prescribed in Georgia in 2015, of which a large percentage were in Atlanta.
+Many people in Atlanta suffer from Opioid abuse and addiction.
 Atlanta has seen increasing death rates from Opioid overdose.
-Most of these deaths were specifically due to heroin and fentanyl.
-Many people accidentally overdose from heroin, as dealers often lace the drug with fentanyl, which is 30 to 50 times more powerful.
+Most of these deaths were specifically due to Heroin and Fentanyl.
+Many people accidentally overdose from Heroin, as dealers often lace the drug with Fentanyl, which is 30 to 50 times more powerful.

-Although Atlanta has historically been more associated with cocaine use, fentanyl is increasing in popularity.
-Various forms of fentanyl known as acrylfentanyl are becoming more available, as are other opioids.
-For example, fake percocet overdoses are on the rise.
-Other drugs like oxycodone and hydrocodone are also used and sold in counterfeit form, and the consumption of these drugs is the leading cause of deaths in people under the age of 50.
+Although Atlanta has historically been more associated with Cocaine use, Fentanyl is increasing in popularity.
+Various forms of Fentanyl are becoming more available, as are other Opioids.
+For example, fake Percocet overdoses are on the rise.
+Other drugs, like Oxycodone and Hydrocodone, are also used and sold in counterfeit form, and the consumption of these drugs is the leading cause of deaths in people under the age of 50.

 Going through drug withdrawal unsupervised is not recommended, as many uncomfortable side effects can occur.
-If you need help with substance abuse, you are not alone.
-Take the first step and contact a treatment provider.
+Treatment facilities can assist in the detox process.

 Inpatient rehab facilities are the most intensive and hands-on support available for patients struggling with addiction.
 Patients enter a facility and connect with staff members.
 Facilities also give patients access to medication to reduce substance cravings while encouraging spiritual healing.
 Patients learn techniques such as meditation to create calming mind-body experiences and gain opportunities to connect with peers.